umts/BusInfoBoard/README.md

   between displaying the time of a departure, and the relative time (e.g. 3 min).
 The minimum value is 1 second, and the maximum value is half the refresh interval.
 The default value is 3 seconds.
+- `disable_alternation=true` allows you to disable the alternation between absolute and relative time.

 Config URL
 ----------